-The CPOE measure is collected by The Leapfrog Group in the Leapfrog Hospital Survey.
+The CPOE measure is collected by The Leapfrog Group on the Leapfrog Hospital Survey.
 It measures a hospital's progress toward implementing a CPOE system and the efficacy of that system in alerting prescribers to common medication errors such as drug-drug interactions and drug-allergy interactions.
-CPOE is a categorical measure: hospitals receive either "Fully Meets the Standard," "Substantial Progress," "Some Progress," "Willing to Report," or "Declined to Respond" based on the information they submit via the Leapfrog Hospital Survey.
-A numerical score is assigned to each performance category from the Leapfrog Hospital Survey for the purposes of calculating a Leapfrog Hospital Safety Grade:
+CPOE is a categorical measure: hospitals receive either "fully meets standard," "substantial progress," "some progress," "willing to report," or "declined to report" based on the information they submit via the Leapfrog Hospital Survey.
+A numerical score is assigned to each performance category from the Leapfrog Hospital Survey for the purposes of calculating a Hospital Safety Grade: